AdrianoLima19/router/README.md

 #### License

-This project is under MIT License (MIT).
-Please see [License File](https://github.com/AdrianoLima19/router/blob/master/LICENSE) for more information.
+This project is under MIT License.
+Please see the [License File](https://github.com/AdrianoLima19/router/blob/master/LICENSE) for more information.